30 Philadelphia Landmarks You Must Visit

 Today, the society hosts doctors, scholars, scientists, and political leaders for philosophical research and debate.
 The museum and library house several literary collections and exhibits.

-☂️ Visit the American Philosophical Society with a tour
+☂️ See the American Philosophical Society on a tour

 Carpenters' Hall